phpscott/open-source/MRSSConversion/README.md

 #### SETUP
 To use this script follow the below steps to get started

-- Copy the mcon.php file into a directory.
+- Copy the mcon.php file into a directory. (along with required lib files).
 - Create a directory next to the php file called "conf"
 - Create a directory next to the php file called "s3conf"
+- Create a directory next to the php file called "zypeconf"
-- Copy the "conf/defaut.json" from the repo into the "conf" directory.
+- Copy the "conf/defaut.txt" from the repo into the "conf" directory renaming to a json extension (name should be the same for all configs)
+- Copy the "s3conf/defaut.txt" from the repo into the "s3conf" directory renaming to a json extension (name should be the same for all configs)
-- Copy the "s3conf/defaut.json" from the repo into the "s3conf" directory.
+- Copy the "zypeconf/defaut.txt" from the repo into the "s3conf" directory renaming to a json extension (name should be the same for all configs).
 - Update the "conf/defaut.json" you copied down to match your settings/paths.
+- Update the "zypeconf/defaut.json" you copied down to match your settings/paths.
 - Update the "s3conf/defaut.json" you copied down to include your aws settings.
     - Note: The bucket is defined on the "conf/default.json" file, and can also be passed as an option to the script.
 - Run the sysinit flag to verify you have the required modules installed.

-**Script Flow:**

-When the script is run, a Configuration file is loaded from conf/.
-The configuration is a JSON file that represents the paths/uris where content will be reflected in the MRSS.

-- **Step 1:** Read in a directory list of the aws bucket, saved as a flat file to: dirFile in DIRLIST

-> UPDATE: This script can now be configured to use the AWS CLI to generate the dirFile.
-> See S3 Actions below and Examples Runs for more details.

-- **Step 2:** Iterate over the directory list and identify YAML files.

-- **Step 3:** Extract/Download YAML file and store locally as YAML and JSON, build objects file with yaml ids/file paths

-- **Step 4:** Read in Object file and iterate over it, building XML items (movies/episodes, trailers, series)
-    - Detailed mapping data in external document.
-    - Fields mapped into <item> elements stored as JSON for final iteration

-- **Step 5:** Read in each directory of items (movies/episodes, trailers, series).
-    - Iterate over each and convert from json into xml and store inside genre folder (Filmhub genres used as primary category).
-    - Do this with trailers and series objects (parent to episodes) and build as individual items for mapping post ingest

-- **Step 6:** Read in each genre directory and iterate over each file (represents a single video)
-    - Build MRSS Import file compliant to https://support.zype.com/hc/en-us/articles/115011037147-MRSS-Feed-Import

 #### The following list of directories are required to be configured.
 `Please note some directories need chmod 777 to be written to or cleaned`